axibase/atsd-use-cases/tutorials/subtract-subsequent-values/README.md

 ### Derived Series Using Aliases

-Apply [`aliases`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) to two series, raw data and previous data.
-Hide unneeded series with `display = false` setting.
-Create a derived third series to calculate the difference between each datapoint for these two series:
+Create a derived series using the [`previois(alias)`](https://github.com/axibase/charts/blob/master/syntax/functions.md#previous) function.
+Hide both the raw series and the derived series.
+Create a third series and calculate the difference in consecutive values for each timestamp by referencing values of the hidden series.

 ```css
   # raw series data